 Secure Legal Counsel

 The potential for civil liability in addition to criminal liability is an added, troublesome factor to consider when preparing to defend a white collar criminal prosecution.
 It is important to consult with William Butler, an aggressive attorney, who has experience with criminal and civil white collar actions, to learn more about potential liability.
 For immediate assistance, call white collar criminal defense attorney William M. Butler, Jr. at 502-582-2020 today, or contact him via email to schedule a free initial confidential consultation.
-For over 28 years, he has skillfully defended thousands of clients, compiling an impressive record of positive results, please see his Case Results and Testimonials.
+He has skillfully defended thousands of clients, for over 35 years, compiling an impressive record of positive results, please see his Case Results and Testimonials.